Corzo05/Portfolio-Web-React-Vite-TypeScript/README.md

 - express: Lightweight backend framework for JS.
 - resend: Email sending API.
 - sweetalert: Visually appealing alert library.
+- vercel: To build and run the `server.js` server.

 ### :hammer::wrench: Installation and Use: